Angeleyeo/Angeleyeo/README.md

 ### Hi there 👋

+Currently a Business Analytics student in NUS, have been working on various web development projects on Github.

+angeleyyq@gmail.com

 <!--
 **Angeleyeo/Angeleyeo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.